mladen/practicing-da-ds-ml-ai/README.md

     > LEFT OUTER JOIN EmployeeSalary ON EmployeeDemographics.EmployeeID = EmployeeSalary.EmployeeID
     > ```
     >
+    > This takes everything from the "left" table (EmployeeDemographics) and matches it with the "right" table (EmployeeSalary).
+If there is no match, it will still take the row from the "left" table, but it will fill the columns from the "right" table with NULLs.
+    >
     > My comment (about emulating FULL OUTER JOIN in MySQL)
     >
     > ```